Federal candidates hear Greater Victoria priorities at listening session - Victoria News

 He asked the federal representatives to continue implementing the national housing strategy, extend support for Indigenous housing options and create tax incentives encouraging private sector investment in rental housing.

 After a brief question period, a handful of MP candidates took the stage.
-Candidates from the Green party, NDP party, Liberal party, People’s Party of Canada and the Animal Protection Party of Canada made their campaign bid to the theatre, each using their two minute time limit to tell the crowd why they deserve their vote in 40 days.
+Candidates from the Green party, NDP, Liberal party, People’s Party of Canada and the Animal Protection Party of Canada made their campaign bid to the theatre, each using their two-minute time limit to tell the crowd why they deserve to be voted for.

 nina.grossman@blackpress.ca